At Beam, the teaching staff consider :

-The right context focusing on skills, enquiry, research and knowledge, making use of a variety of approaches including using drama, film, computing, real-life experiences and outdoor learning to name a few, all contribute to providing opportunities to achieve outstanding learning, achievement and significant growth in pupils’ knowledge.
-We aim to focus on promoting vocabulary and excellent attitudes to learning.
+The teaching and learning staff consider what they want the children to learn, why they are teaching it and carefully consider how to teach and assess it.
+The right context focusing on skills, enquiry, research and knowledge, making use of a variety of approaches including using drama, film, technology, real-life experiences and outdoor learning to name a few, all contribute to providing opportunities to achieve outstanding learning, achievement and significant growth in pupils’ knowledge.
+The school focuses on promoting excellent attitudes to learning.

 The curriculum is a living thing.
 It needs to change and be responsive.